-The awards ceremony was part of a IDHR Fairness and Equality Campaign to celebrate the Illinois Bicentennial "Born, Built & Grown" as well as the celebration of Immigrant Heritage Month.
+The awards ceremony was part of an IDHR Fairness and Equality Campaign to celebrate the Illinois Bicentennial "Born, Built & Grown," as well as the celebration of Immigrant Heritage Month.

 "It's what makes us special," Sanguinetti said.
 "We are a country of immigrants.
 Our ancestors came to America for freedom and opportunities.
 This month, I urge everyone to reflect on the values that make us the greatest nation on Earth."